 Probability of Default (PD) and

 Loss Given Default (LGD) assigned to it.
 The

 Expected Loss is calculated as

-Expected loss = Expected Cash Flow * PD * LGD and substracted from the expected repayment amount to adjust for credit risk.
-Note that PDs are often communicated per anno and may need to be adjusted to the term of the underlying asset.
+Expected loss = Expected repayment amount * PD * LGD and substracted from the expected repayment amount to adjust for credit risk.
+Note that PDs are often defined per anno and may need to be adjusted to the maturity of the underlying asset.

 r = discount rate and